rthomps12/rthomps12.github.io/pages/home.md

 ---
 layout: home
 title: Thompson Research Group
-description: Self-assembly and spectroscopy at St. Edward's University in Austin, TX
+description: Self-assembly and spectroscopy at St. Olaf College in Northfield, MN
-background: /assets/theme/images/austin_skyline_cropped.png
+background: /assets/theme/images/stolafaerial.png
 permalink: /
 ---

+Hello!
+Is this working??
 Students in the Thompson group study molecules that self-assemble (i.e. spontaneously organize in a single layer) on solid interfaces.
 These “functionalized surfaces” can be used to create biomedical devices, but ***only*** if we understand the impact that molecular-level disorder can have on their organization, sensitivity to relevant biomolecules, and reliability under environmental conditions.
 We use specialized spectroscopic techniques to observe these molecular assemblies in real time.
 Learn more about our research [here](/research)!

 <img src="/assets/theme/images/Group_Summer_2022.jpeg" width="70%">